colindean/talks/lightning/devopsdays_buffalo_2019_review/dodbuf19.md

 Jennifer Petoff - @jennski - Google (co-author of SRE book)

-`class SRE implements DevOps` – SRE is a set of practices
+> `class SRE implements DevOps` – SRE is a set of practices

+---
+#### How to Run Smarter in Production: Getting Started with SRE

 1. SRE needs Service Level Objectives (SLO) with consequences
 2. SRE must have time to make tomorrow better than today